 This section is intended as a guide for the laboratory instructor in General Chemistry I and II.
 The objective is to provide an overview of expected student outcomes for the first year of general chemistry laboratory.
-The student will be exposed to the scientific method as foundation of chemistry in the laboratory.
-As a result, the student will design and conduct experiments, collect and organize data and interpret results as practical examples of course content.
+As an experimental science, chemistry must be taught using appropriate and substantial laboratory work that promotes independent thinking, critical thinking and reasoning, and a perspective of chemistry as a scientific process of discovery.
+Therefore, students are expected to design and conduct experiments, collect and organize data and interpret results as practical examples of course content.